Introduction to Affiliate Tracking: How It Works and Why It Matters

 Emerging Technologies

 Blockchain could make tracking more secure and transparent.
-It’s like a digital ledger that keeps track of transactions safely33.
+It’s like a digital ledger that keeps track of transactions safely.
 We’ll also see better tracking across different devices, giving a full picture of customer interactions.

 Industry Predictions